uberblah/fadapter/README.md

 # fadapter
-An adapter to simplify the use of Unix Named Pipes (FIFOs) in multi-process setups
+An adapter to simplify the use of Unix Named Pipes (FIFOs) in multi-process setups.

-# to use
-install wherever you like, however you like fadapter <infifo> > <outfifo>

-where the outfifo is attached to a listening process that would usually have trouble listening out of a fifo when multiple programs act on the fifo in sequence
+It reads from a fifo, whose name is the program's argument.
+Unlike most programs, it reopens the fifo and continues reading
+    when a program closes the writing end of the fifo.
+It writes to its standard out.
+You can use it as an adapter between fifos and programs that don't
+    behave very well reading from fifos normally.